Grim-/OutwardSuperSimpleExample/README.md

     }

-Visit : https://docs.unity3d.com/ScriptReference/MonoBehaviour.html For a Full list of the Lifecycle and methods available.

 Armed with some basics lets move on to the current use-case.

 Lets take a recent and thankfully very straightforward example where Avrixel wanted to create a mechanic for their class, if you want more information on the class itself please visit the #frost-warrior discord channel.